 The First Year Residential Experience program, FYRE, helps students transition from high school to college life.
 We understand that everyone transitions differently, so the FYRE program is multifaceted.
 We strive to find community living options to support all of our new students.

-All first-year students take a one-credit class called Academic and College Success (ACS), taught in a specially designed classroom in Kearney Hall.
+All first-year students take a one-credit class called Academic and College Success (ACS), taught in a specially designed classroom in Kearney Hall or Clock Tower Commons.
 The class is provided in partnership with Academic Affairs and the Center for Student Success.